If There Be Thorns: Plot

 Bart becomes destructive and violent towards his parents and siblings; he kicks Jory in the privates, and even tries to drown Cindy in her baby pool.
 Jory's dog, Clover, comes up missing and is later found dead with a piece of barbed wire twisted about his neck.
 Bart's family notice the changes but only Jory suspects that the mysterious woman next door is responsible.
 At the same time, Jory starts to become suspicious of his parents' relationship, noticing their family resemblance and wondering why his mother would marry her first husband Paul, who was much older than her, before Chris.

 After Bart nearly dies from tetanus, Jory finally tells Chris of his suspicions about the lady next door.
 When they confront her, Chris realizes that the old lady is his mother, Corrine, who pleads with him to forgive her.
 Indifferent to her pleas, Chris orders her to stay away from their family, especially Bart.
 However, he decides not to tell Cathy about what happened, knowing Cathy's feelings about their mother might result in a violent confrontation.

 At the same time, Cathy is injured in an accident and told that she will never dance again.
-Confined to her wheelchair, she begins to write out the story of her life.
+A wheelchair user now, she begins to write out the story of her life.
 Bart filches his mother's manuscript pages and is enraged to learn the truth about his parents: Cathy and Chris are brother and sister, and his grandmother locked them in an attic for years, slowly poisoning them to gain an inheritance.
 The news causes Bart to cling to the only person who has seemingly not yet lied to him: John.
 He proudly calls his parents sinners and "Devil's spawn".
 Jory finds out the truth when his paternal grandmother Madame Marisha Rosencoff - she is the mother of Jory's biological father Julian Marquet- visits and confronts Cathy about her relationship with "her brother Christopher".
 At first shocked and disgusted, Jory forgives his parents after he learns of their tragic past.

 Cathy finally learns about the woman next door when Bart accidentally says that she gives him anything he wants, and she goes to confront their neighbor.
 The old woman tries to hide her identity, but Cathy recognizes her voice as her mother's.
 Corrine expresses remorse for her crimes against her children and begs for Cathy's forgiveness.
 Enraged by her mother's audacity, Cathy attacks her, but John knocks both women unconscious.
 Working on John's orders, Bart, who now believes he is a vessel for his great-grandfather's vengeful spirit, locks Cathy and Corrine in the cellar, where John plans to starve them to death.